|

 • Buckwheat: A natural and organic option that’s both breathable and supportive.

-Also, look for pillows with the following certifications:
+To make it even better, look for pillows with the following certifications:

 CERTIPUR certification logo